chai-tang/CISC-327-Andromeda/A1/Test Cases/login_tests.md

 - open /logout (to invalidate any logged-in sessions that may exist)
 - open /login
-- validate that the current page contains an input element with id #email
+- validate that the current page contains a text input element with id #email
-- validate that this #email element has the required attribute
+- validate that this #email element has the 'required' attribute
-- validate that the current page contains an input element with id #password
+- validate that the current page contains a text input element with id #password
-- validate that this #password element has the required attribute
+- validate that this #password element has the 'required' attribute
 - clear all text from the elements #email and #password
 - click element input[type="submit"]
 - validate that the current page is still the /login page